whitneyburton/portfolios/students/1801-back/haley-mesander/20180301-haley-mesander-m1.markdown

 * [GitHub URL](https://github.com/gijolopez/enigma)
 * [Original Assignment](http://backend.turing.io/module1/projects/enigma)

-**description**
+**Description**<br/>
 Enigma was a project meant to reinforce algorithmic thinking within the realm of software development.
 The project is an encryption engine for encrypting, decrypting, and cracking messages using a Caesar Cipher(rotation) encryption technique.
 It can also read messages from files and output their encrypted/decrypted counterparts to files.

-**evaluation comments**
+**Evaluation Comments**
 none given

-**evaluation scores**
+**Evaluation Scores**
 * Ruby Syntax and Style: 3
 * Breaking Logic into Components: 3
 * TDD: 2
 * Git Workflow: 3
 * Functionality: 2

-**feedback to me**
+**Feedback to Me**<br/>
-The project went well.
+"The project went well.
 I felt like we had an overall good vibe working with each other.
 I enjoyed the way we both connected in jumping into our project.
 Some of the positive highlights that I saw during our project were: always being available, being flexible, always having a positive attitude, discussing a paired working style that worked for both of us and for always being kind.
 I especially appreciate the time you and I paused for a moment and you kindly listened attentively and patiently on a method that I wanted to try, knowing that it would set up back a bit, perhaps on your next pairing you and your partner could pause and check in with one another.
 Overall, I am very much pleased the way we worked with one another and welcome to opportunity to work with you again.
-Thank you.
+Thank you."

 #### Black Thursday

 * [GitHub URL](https://github.com/adam-conway/black_thursday)
 * [Original Assignment](http://backend.turing.io/module1/projects/black_thursday)

-**description**
+**Description**<br/>
 Black Thursday is a database written in Ruby able to load, parse, search, and execute business intelligence queries against the data from a typical e-commerce business.
 The e-commerce business represented includes customer, merchant, item, invoice, and transaction data.

-**evaluation comments**
+**Evaluation Comments**

-**evaluation scores**
+**Evaluation Scores**
 * Ruby Syntax and Style:
 * Breaking Logic into Components:
 * TDD: